 |Political Realm || |

 The Political Science and International Relations Department publishes The Political Realm in the spring.
 This journal contains papers written by students in either a 200- or 300-level Political Science Course.
 Political Science Professors nominate papers for inclusion in the journal (Honors theses are not eligible).
 Following nomination by a faculty member, the Political Science Honors Society, Pi Sigma Alpha, selects papers for inclusion in the journal.
 The number of papers published varies year-to-year.
 Some years all papers nominated are published, other years some are published but not others.
 Simply having your paper nominated is a significant accomplishment.
-Copies of the journal are available in the department office and as of Fall semester 2006, online.
+Copies of the journal are available in the department office.

 |Annual Awards || |

 Each year the department selects a student or students for special awards.
 The criteria for Senior of the Year in Political Science and Senior of the Year in International Relations are demonstrated excellence in the class room as well as significant service to the department and campus community.
 Student or students with exemplary performance as an intern are recognized for that accomplishment with the internship award.
 Student(s) who provide outstanding service to the department and its various organizations/clubs are recognized with the Edward Janosik award.
 The Rose Alent award is granted to an exemplary student who majors in both International Relations and a Foreign Language.
 Finally, the Ambassador Apartments award goes to an outstanding junior majoring in International Relations.
 The Jesse Rodgers award is given to a junior majoring in Political Science with an outstanding academic record.
 The department faculty decide who should receive each of these awards.
 Most of these awards are funded by Geneseo Political Science and International Relations alumni.